mmbman/Katagiri/jewel-mirror-awareness.md

 Because still you have perverted views.
 For instance, you beat your drum: “I am a saint.”
 “I am an old Zen student.
 You are beginners.”
 Consciously or unconsciously, you demonstrate, trying to get people’s attention.
 You don’t stand alone, unmoved.

 This is natural, because the more you work hard at building your world and helping people the more you attach to it.
-Think of Jour parents and grandparents.
-Parents criticize children Decause parents have lived for many years and have worked to build their own lives and human society.
+Think of your parents and grandparents.
+Parents criticize children because parents have lived for many years and have worked to build their own lives and human society.

 But young people don’t care about that.
 They want to just do as they please.
 They don’t make this effort to build up their own Ives, they just follow their instincts and desires.